Active Learning of Driving Scenario Trajectories: Conclusion

 RAE still performs well in particular compared to VRAE.
 With the RAE embedding, using an NN yields better performance than SVM, with no explicitly significant difference in performance among the query strategies.
 The VRAE embedding does not achieve a particularly high performance regardless of the choice of the classifier.
 There is no significant difference between random and margin, but entropy performs somewhat worse in this setting.

 Regarding unknown class detection, we observe that the proposed active learning framework can be useful for this task as well.
-In particular, when we use SVM with any of the embedding methods, we see that the entropy or margin query strategies yield identifying more cut ins compared to the random strategy.
+In particular, when we use SVM with mTSNE embedding, we see that the entropy or margin query strategies yield identifying more cut ins compared to the random strategy.
 Due to large capacity, this is less obvious with NN.